Contact Overland Solutions for all your custom modifications and setup for overland travel.

 …and scoped out the town for a few minutes before we boarded our new floating home for the next 7.5 hrs.

 After eating some food and getting a lay of the land I passed out for a while to regain some sleep that we hadn’t been getting much of the last few days.
-After a good little rest I woke up to this kid killing his boredom by spitting on his hand, letting it drip onto the window sill, and then catching it back in his mouth after it slid off the edge.
+After a good rest I woke up and saw this kid killing his boredom by spitting on his hand, letting it drip onto the window sill, and then catching it back in his mouth after it slid off the edge.

-Parent’s didn’t seem to notice/care as they had 4 other little munchkins to keep from jumping overboard.
+Parent’s didn’t seem to notice/care as they had 4 other little munchkins that they were trying to keep from jumping overboard.
 Whatever though, he’ll probably survive the next super-bug when we all get sick.
-A few hours later of gorgeous scenery, whale sightings, and beautiful icebergs we were slowing down and entering into the Valdez.
-Along the way we saw a few of the now famous Alaskan crab fishing boats heading out of port from the Discovery channel hit The Deadliest Catch.
+After a few hours of gorgeous scenery, whale sightings, and beautiful icebergs we were slowing down and entering into the Valdez.
+Along the way we saw a few of the now famous Alaskan crab fishing boats from the Discovery channel hit “The Deadliest Catch”.
+They were headed out of port to go get some crabs.

 __________________